Ivan Šaponjić: Benfica

 On 12 January 2016, Šaponjić signed a five-and-a-half-year contract with Portuguese champions Benfica and was immediately assigned to their reserve team.
 In July 2017, he was loaned out to Belgian club Zulte Waregem.

 Atlético Madrid

 On 11 July 2019, Šaponjić signed a three-year contract with Atlético Madrid for an undisclosed fee, reported to be in region of 500 thousand euros.
 He made his debut on 23 January 2020, in a Copa del Rey clash against Cultural Leonesa.

 On 22 January 2021, Šaponjić joined fellow La Liga side Cádiz on loan until the end of the season.
 On 31 January 2021, he made his club debut in a 2–4 home league defeat against his contractual owners, Atlético Madrid.

 Slovan Bratislava

 In January 2022, Slovan Bratislava announced the signing of Šaponjić on a 3,5 year deal.

+Fehérvár

+In 30 January 2025, Šaponjić signed with Fehérvár in Nemzeti Bajnokság, Hungary.

+Diósgyőr

+In 25 June 2025, Šaponjić signed with Diósgyőr in Nemzeti Bajnokság, Hungary.

 International career

 Internationally, Šaponjić represented his homeland at various youth levels.
 He was the team's joint top scorer (alongside Luka Jović) with five goals in their unsuccessful qualification campaign for the 2014 UEFA Under-17 Championship.
 With three goals, Šaponjić was the team's joint top scorer (again with Jović) in their unsuccessful qualification campaign for the 2015 UEFA Under-19 Championship.

 Šaponjić was included in the final 21-man squad for the 2015 FIFA U-20 World Cup.
 He scored an injury time equalizer against Hungary in the round of 16 on 10 June 2015, with Serbia eventually winning the game 2–1 after extra time.
 On 17 June 2015, he scored an extra time winning goal in the semi-final against Mali.
 He was the team's joint top scorer (alongside Nemanja Maksimović, Staniša Mandić and Andrija Živković) with two goals, as Serbia eventually won the tournament.